Functional Ito Calculus, Path-dependence and the Computation of Greeks: Path-Dependence

 where $i(t)$ is the maximum $i \in \{1,\ldots,n\}$ such that $t_i \leq t$; \\ \item $t_1$\textit{-delayed path-dependent} if $\fL f(Y_t) = 0, \ \forall \ t < t_1$.
 Moreover, a functional $f$ is said to be \textit{delayed path-dependent} if there exists $t_1 > 0$ such that $f$ is $t_1$-delayed path-dependent; \\ \item \textit{strongly path-dependent} if $\forall \ [s,t] \subset [0,T], \ \exists \ u \in [s,t], \ \fL f(Y_u) \neq 0$. \end{itemize} \end{definition}

 \begin{remark}

-In Mathematical Finance, the terminology \textit{weakly path-dependent} was also used to denominate derivative prices that are solution of the classical Black--Scholes PDE with some additional boundary conditions, like, for example, American Vanilla options and barrier options.
+In Mathematical Finance, the terminology \textit{weakly path-dependent} was used to denominate derivative prices that are solution of the classical Black--Scholes PDE with some additional boundary conditions, like, for example, American Vanilla options and barrier options.
 Assuming that the events of interest of these contracts have not happened, their prices are still functions of just time and the current value of the stock; see, for instance, \cite{wilmott_quant_fin}.
 We would like to advert the reader that this meaning of the terminology \textit{weakly path-dependent} has no relation with our definition.
+Here we would like to emphasise the term \textit{locally} in our terminology, which stress the instantaneous aspect of the Lie bracket $\fL$.

 \end{remark}

 The next proposition analyzes the Lie-bracket of discretely monitored functionals.

 \begin{proposition} If $f$ is a discretely monitored functional such that its Lie bracket exists, then $\fL f(Y_t) = 0$ but for $t_1, \ldots, t_n$. \end{proposition}